September 29, 2010

 Games organising committee chairman Suresh Kalmadi, whose team has been mired in corruption allegations, was not invited.

 Other athletes who have pulled out because of health and safety fears include Australian world discus champion Dani Samuels and English world triple jump champion Phillips Idowu.
+Ticket sales have been low, and the cost of hosting the largest sporting event in India's history has soared.

 It has become most expensive Commonwealth Games so far, with estimates ranging up to more than $10bn (£6.3bn).